kth-step/VM_SCAMV_intro/README.md

 The whole process of validating individual experiments and whole sets is described in the [`EmbExp-Logs`](https://github.com/kth-step/EmbExp-Logs) README document.
 In order to simplify this process, we provide a script in this VM to support high level operation and ease the introduction to SCAM-V.

+Notice that it may happen that the experiment execution process stalls due to run-time issues as indicated in the `EmbExp-Logs` [README file](https://github.com/kth-step/EmbExp-Logs/blob/master/README.md).
+In this case many experiments execute without a result, which is indicated with the warning `unsuccessful`.
+This requires either to issue a complete restart or, better yet, to cancel the running experiments and resume by manually orchestrating the scripts in [SCAM-V examples](https://github.com/kth-step/HolBA/tree/dev_scamv/src/tools/scamv/examples) or [`EmbExp-Logs`](https://github.com/kth-step/EmbExp-Logs) according to the documentation.
+We do not provide a high level script for this purpose.

 The process to validate an experiment set is as follows:
 1. Select a branch from the list above (e.g., `cav_19_12_03_qc_xld_len4_indexonly`) and execute the following:
    ```